Jstone428/CS121-Work/Day-01/biography.md

 * Sports
     * AYSO Soccer, Ages 3-13
     * Softball, Grades 5-7
-    * Varsity Golf, Grades 9-12
+    * Varsity Golf, Grades 9-12, College

 From elementary through high school, community service was a huge part of my life.
 I would volunteer with animal shelters, homeless shelters, different projects, and participate in the JDRF Walk.